 -mod podge and brush

 -magnets.
-You’ll see here the magnet strip, but I changed to the button magnets because they had a stronger hold
+You’ll see here the magnet strip, but I changed to the button magnets because they had a stronger hold.
+You can get the same ones HERE.

 -wooden circles from Hobby Lobby (you’ll get about 30 large circles per package, for about $2.99 a package—use a coupon to get an even better deal!). *I think if I had known, I would order some better quality ones off of Etsy!